 Belgium has a rich history of dedication to the life sciences and biotechnology.
-Belgian scientists Marc Van Montagu and Jozef Schell created the first genetically modified plant in the world at Ghent University in the 1970s.
-Since this time, scientific developments have evolved, but most commercial biotechnology practices are used in the health sector and not agriculture.
+Belgian scientists Marc Van Montagu and Jozef (Jeff) Schell made a significant discovery at Ghent University in the 1970s that contributed to the first genetically modified plant in the 1980s.
+Since then, scientific developments have evolved, but most commercial biotechnology practices are used in the health sector and not agriculture.
 In Belgium, about 80 percent of activity is focused on health-related biotechnology (red biotechnology) followed by about 15 percent for industrial purposes (white biotechnology).
 Production of food ingredients using fermentation is part of this pillar.
 Finally, five percent of Belgium biotech activity is focused on agricultural - or green - biotechnology.